 Features and Technical Specifications

 The most important thing is how to read the technical specifications.
 Think about technical specifications.
-The boat is 3.3 m long, with a carrying capacity of 700 kg, a passenger capacity of 4 people.
-It is unlikely that during amateur operation, someone will load the boat up to 700 kg.
+The boat is 3.3 m long, with a carrying capacity of 700 kg and a passenger capacity of 4 people.
+It is unlikely that someone will load the boat up to 700 kg during amateur operation.

 Technically four people can sit in a boat, but we wouldn’t suggest loading a boat up to the maximum.
-For example, if you decided to go fishing on it, we recommend not to have more than two people over 100 kg each on the boat.
+For example, if you decide to go fishing on it, we recommend not to have more than two people over 100 kg each on the boat.
 Let me remind you that the selection of the boat depends on the conditions it’s going to be used in.

 There is never much space in boats.
 Ask any experienced user.
-The longer the length, the better the boat will hold the wave, the easier it will be for it to go on planning, and the more comfortable you will feel in the boat.
+The longer the length, the better the boat will hold the wave, the easier it will be to go on planning, and the more comfortable you will feel in the boat.
 But starting from a length of about 3.8 m, a collapsible boat becomes less rigid.

-The wider the boat, the more room it is in the boat, making the boat more stable.
+The wider the boat, the more room it is, making the boat more stable.

 The Diameter of the Cylinder

 The larger the cylinder diameter, the higher the boat’s buoyancy, carrying capacity, stability and the less chance of water spilling over the side.
 The higher the bench is placed, the larger the sailing capacity of the boat, and the less the legs will become numb.
 With comparable dimensions, there will be less space in the cockpit.

 Boat weight is a critical parameter because inflatable boats are still designed to be carried.
 But if you read all of the above, you already know which parameters affect the boat’s weight.
-This parameter is not so critical for RIBs since the boat is transported and launched using a trailer.
+This parameter is not critical for RIBs since the boat is transported and launched using a trailer.
 Nevertheless, when operated by one person, it becomes an essential, practically critical parameter.